 ACF has a thriving ministry for children ages 0-P6, run by a team of dedicated volunteers and headed up by our Children’s Pastor, David Young.

 • Children’s Church meets during Sunday worship to allow children to learn about God and grow in faith in an age-appropriate environment.
-We have groups for ages 3-P2’s, P3-P4’s, and P5-P6’s.
+We have a crèche for 0-3’s, and groups for ages 3-P2’s and P3-P6’s.

 • Mainly Music is a fun music time for parents/caregivers and their preschool children, followed by coffee and free play session.
 It meets every Thursday from 10am – 11.30am during term-time.
 If you are interested in coming along, please contact or speak to David.